genomewalker/x-filter/README.md

 A simple tool to filter BLASTx results with special emphasis on ancient DNA studies. xFilter implements the same filtering approach as [FAMLI](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-020-03802-0) but adds a couple of features designed for the annotation of ancient DNA short reads.
 [FAMLI](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-020-03802-0) solved one the principal problems when annotating short reads by iteratively assigning multi-mapped reads to the most likely true protein.
 You can find more information [here](https://www.minot.bio/home/2018/4/4/famli).

-In addition to the filter that removes references with uneven coverage, xFilter allows to filter them based on a scaled version of the expected breadth of coverage, similar to the one described in [inStrain](https://instrain.readthedocs.io/en/latest/important_concepts.html#detecting-organisms-in-metagenomic-data). xFilter can dynamically trim the references for the coverage calculations using the average alignment length of the queries mapped to each reference.
+In addition to the filter that removes references with uneven coverage, xFilter allows to filter them based on the expected breadth of coverage, similar to the one described in [inStrain](https://instrain.readthedocs.io/en/latest/important_concepts.html#detecting-organisms-in-metagenomic-data). xFilter can dynamically trim the references for the coverage calculations using the average alignment length of the queries mapped to each reference.
 Furthermore, xFilter allows to aggregate the coverage values of the filtered references into higher categories, like KEGG orthologs or viral genomes.

 For the BLASTx searches we recommend to use [MMSseqs2](https://github.com/soedinglab/MMseqs2) with parameters optimized for ancient DNA data as described [here](#)